• Skip to primary navigation

 Wine Poached Pears

-Published: Oct 26, 2020 by Jenn · This post may contain affiliate links
+Published: Oct 26, 2020 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Wine Poached Pears are one of my favorite kitchen smells in the fall.
 The aroma of spices and fall fruit are better than most candles.
 I always feel like I’m enjoying a sophisticated dessert when I make them.
 You can make red wine or white wine poached pears depending on your personal preference.
 Not only are they gorgeous but taste amazing with cream, chocolate, and granola!